rgerkin/mathiasverraes.github.com/_posts/2013-02-16-casting-value-objects.markdown

 published: true
 ---

-__tl;dr: Cast Value Objects to strings that can be parsed back into the Value Object.__
+{% include tldr.html text="Cast Value Objects to strings that can be parsed back into the Value Object." %}

 I'm a big fan of Value Objects, as they are very helpful in encapsulating behavior, and communicating intent.
 In fact, as a